Fitapreta Tinta Carvalha Chão dos Eremitas

 VINIFICATION AND AGING:

-The grapes are selected in a sorting table, 30% whole bunch and 70% destemmed.
-Racked by gravity to stainless steel vats.
-Spontaneous fermentation and maceration for 40 days with the skins, followed by aging 12 months in stainless steel vats.
+The grapes are harvested by hand and selected on a sorting table.
+30% are left whole bunch and 70% destemmed.
+After pressing, the juice is racked by gravity to stainless steel vats.
+The wine ferments spontaneously and macerates for 40 days on the skins, followed by 12 months’ aging in stainless steel vats.

 LOCATION, SOIL, CLIMATE:

-Ruby color, intense aromas on the nose, notes of red fruit, pomegranate, and notes of graphite.
-Elegant and lifted with a lot of depth and tension.
-A red wine that shows that Alentejo can be something new and different.
+Ruby color, intense aromas on the nose, with notes of red fruit, pomegranate, and graphite.
+On the palate, it is elegant and lifted, with a lot of depth and tension, showing a new face for red wine from Alentejo.